fabiospampinato/overstated/README.md

 #### `compose`

-`compose` allows you to express a `parent <-> child` relationship between your stores, so that a parent store has access to its children and the children have access to their parent (and as a consequence to each other too).
-This is useful because as your app grows you might want to split your app's state and methods into multiple stores, but you might still want to retrieve state/methods from a single store and with a single [`useState`](#usestate) call.
-This is its interface:
+`compose` allows you to set a `parent <-> child` relationship between your stores, so that a parent store has access to its children and the children have access to their parent (and as a consequence to each other too).
+This is useful because as your app grows you might want to split your app's state and methods into multiple stores that can talk to each other.

 ```ts
 compose ({